 When you’re on the massage table, your mind should be drifting as the cares of your week get rubbed away and your muscles are soothed.
 That’s the optimal experience.
 But it doesn’t always turn out this way.

-Using your words with a massage practitioner can mean the difference between having a soothing, rejuvenating experience and paying for an hour of mild torture.
+Using your words with a massage therapist can mean the difference between having a soothing, rejuvenating experience and paying for an hour of mild torture.

-Not all practitioners are perfectly suited to every person.
-All our practitioners make an effort to listen carefully and are sensitive to cues that may indicate you’re not having a good experience.
+Not all therapists are perfectly suited to every person.
+All our therapists make an effort to listen carefully and are sensitive to cues that may indicate you’re not having a good experience.
 They’ve been trained to read your body like a book.

-Having said that, your massage practitioner isn’t a mind reader.
+Having said that, your massage therapist isn’t a mind reader.
 You need to talk to them about your experience at every stage in order to ensure you’re having the best possible experience.

 From the beginning

-Before you’re left to disrobe to your comfort level and situate yourself under the sheets, your practitioner will ask you what you want worked on, and what areas are troubling you most.
+Before you’re left to disrobe to your comfort level and situate yourself under the sheets, your therapist will ask you what you want worked on, and what areas are troubling you most.

 That couldn’t be more wrong.
-Your practitioners will not be offended if you speak up and politely let them know you need your experience to change.
+Your massage therapists will not be offended if you speak up and politely let them know you need your experience to change.

 For example, saying something like:

 “Could you use a little more/less pressure there, please?”